lucydot/ChooChoo/paper/paper.md

 - Automatically generate student checklists as a Github Issue
 - Link checklist items to tutorials (external or deployed using ChooChoo)
 - Link checklist items to questions stored in a question bank (built and deployed using ChooChoo)
-- Generate personalised question sets for incomplete checklist items
+- Generate personalised question sets for e.g. incomplete checklist items

 #### Diagnostic teaching
-- Generate and progress plots to visualise class progress in real time
+- Generate and progress plots to visualise class progress

 #### Class collaboration
 - Students can propose new questions for the question bank